Len Deighton: Writing career: 1961–2026

 During the mid-1960s Deighton wrote for Playboy as a travel correspondent, and he provided a piece on the boom in spy fiction; An Expensive Place to Die was serialised in the magazine in 1967.
 In 1968 Deighton was the producer of the film Only When I Larf, which was based on his novel of the same name.
 He was the writer and co-producer of Oh!
 What a Lovely War in 1969, but did not enjoy the process of making films, and had his name removed from the film's credits.
 In 1970 Deighton wrote Bomber, a fictional account of an RAF Bomber Command raid that goes wrong.
 To produce the novel he used an IBM MT/ST, and it is possible that this was the first novel to be written using a word processor.
 Deighton was interviewed on Desert Island Discs in June 1976 by Roy Plomley.
 (Note: Deighton's choices on Desert Island Discs were Ludwig van Beethoven, "Für Elise"; Louis Armstrong & His All-Stars, "Stars Fell on Alabama"; Johnny Cash, "There Ain't No Easy Run"; Gwendoline Brogden, "I'll Make a Man of You"; Maurice Ravel, La valse; Wolfgang Amadeus Mozart, "Piano Concerto No. 11"; and Neil Diamond, "Cracklin' Rosie".
 His book choice was The Art of Modern French Cooking; his luxury choice was a darkroom.)

 Deighton wrote Fighter: The True Story of the Battle of Britain, published in 1977, after being advised to do so by the historian A. J. P. Taylor.
 The book was well received by readers and reviewers, although the inclusion of interviews with German participants led to criticism from some.
 Taylor wrote the introduction for the book, describing it as a "brilliant analysis"; Albert Speer, once the Minister of Armaments for Adolf Hitler, thought it "an excellent, most thorough examination".

 Fighter was followed in 1978 by another novel, SS-GB, the idea for which came from Ray Hawkey, Deighton's friend from art school and the designer of the covers of several of his books.
 While the two were discussing what would have happened if the Germans had won the Second World War, Hawkey asked Deighton if he thought there could be an alternative history novel.
 Blitzkrieg, Deighton's 1979 history of the rise of the Nazis and the fall of France, has a foreword written by General Walther Nehring, Chief of Staff to General Heinz Guderian.
-As at 2023 his last history book is Blood, Tears and Folly: An Objective Look at World War II (1993), which examined the events of the war up until 1942.
+His last history book is Blood, Tears and Folly: An Objective Look at World War II (1993), which examined the events of the war up until 1942.
 Reviewing for The Times, Henry Stanhope considers the work "extremely readable", although he questions the structure of the book which focuses on different theatres of war, rather than using a purely chronological history.
 This approach, Stanhope considers, "presents a less complete picture to the reader".
 The historian Allan R. Millett considers that the book would have been improved by wider research into the Russian, Japanese and American aspects of the war.